markreid/konamicode/README.md

 # KonamiCode.js

-Browser module for calling a function after a user enters a Konami Code:
+KonamiCode.js lets you call a function from a browser when a user enters the Konami Code:

-**Up, Up, Down, Down, Left, Right, Left, Right, B, A, Enter**
+**Up, Up, Down, Down, Left, Right, Left, Right, B, A**

 ## Usage